pooxie-proxy/Pooxie-Proxy-Official/README.md

+<center>Pooxie Proxy V3.5</center>
-# PASSWORD PROTECTION IS NOW OUT!
+<center># PASSWORD PROTECTION IS NOW OUT!
 Read more in Password.md
+# Want something in Pooxie Proxy?
+You don't even need to code!
+Just open a Pull request if you have the code and a issue if you dont.

 <a href="https://github.com/pooxie-proxy/Pooxie-Proxy-Official/blob/main/README.md">README</a> <a href="https://github.com/pooxie-proxy/Pooxie-Proxy-Official/blob/main/Terms%20and%20conditions.md">Terms and conditions</a> <a href="https://github.com/pooxie-proxy/Pooxie-Proxy-Official/blob/main/Privacy%20Policy.md">Privacy Policy</a>
 <center><img src=/static/main_inverted.png
           <b>